thenumbernine/hydro-cl-lua/README.md

 ### About:

-HydroJS is a GPU-driven collection of computational fluid schemes, integrators, and equations all housed under one framework.
+lua-hydro-cl is a GPU-driven collection of computational fluid schemes, integrators, and equations all housed under one framework.

 It uses LuaJIT as the scripting due to the performance and memory advantages that Lua and LuaJIT have over other comparable languages (Python, JavaScript, etc).

 It uses OpenCL for the GPU code.

-HydroJS has been maintained and developed by me, Christopher Moore.
+lua-hydro-cl has been maintained and developed by me, Christopher Moore.

 From its creation 2016 Sep 30 until 2019 May 15 it was produced in my free time.